gnss-sdr/gnss-sdr/README.md

  |---install    <- Executables will be placed here.
  |---src        <- Source code folder.
  |-----algorithms  <- Signal processing blocks.
- |-----core     <- Receiver engine, system parameters.
+ |-----core     <- Control plane, interfaces, systems' parameters.
- |-----main     <- Main function of the C++ program
+ |-----main     <- Main function of the C++ program.
- |-----tests    <- QA code
+ |-----tests    <- QA code.
- |-----utils    <- some utilities (e.g. Matlab scripts)
+ |-----utils    <- some utilities (e.g. Matlab scripts).
 ~~~~~~

 By default, you will be in the 'master' branch of the Git repository, which corresponds to the lastest stable release.
-If you want to test the latest developments, get rid of some bugs and try new features, you can use the 'next' branch by doing:
+If you want to try the latest developments, you can use the 'next' branch by doing:

 ~~~~~~
 $ git checkout next
 ~~~~~~

-More information about GNSS-SDR-specific Git usage and pointers to further readings can be found at [How to contribute to the source code](http://gnss-sdr.org/documentation/how-contribute-source-code "How to contribute to the source code").
+More information about GNSS-SDR-specific Git usage and pointers to further readings can be found at out guide about [how to contribute to the source code](http://gnss-sdr.org/documentation/how-contribute-source-code "How to contribute to the source code").

 ### Build and install GNSS-SDR